-Section 25 Use of facilities
+Use of facilities

 Use of facilities and parts of these shall be in accordance with requirements stipulated in and in pursuance of the health, safety and environment legislation and any additional limitations that follow from fabrication, installation and commissioning.
-The use shall at all times be in accordance with the facility's technical condition and the assumptions for use that form the basis of the analyses, cf. Chapter V of the Management Regulations.
+The use shall at all times be in accordance with the facility's technical condition and the assumptions for use that form the basis for prudent activities.